will.com / Estate planning checklist

 - 401(k) or 403(b): beneficiary reviewed and current

-- Bank accounts: POD (payable on death) designation added
+- Bank accounts: payable-on-death designation added (transfers directly to your beneficiary)

-- Brokerage accounts: TOD (transfer on death) designation added
+- Brokerage accounts: transfer-on-death designation added (bypasses the court process entirely)

 Digital assets